-The Company believes its existing cash and cash equivalents, and its ability to borrow on the \$125,000 promissory note with Nant Capital, LLC ("Nant Capital") (see Note 16) will be sufficient to fund operations through at least 12 months following the issuance date of the financial statements.
-The Company continues to have its Chairman and CEO's intent and ability to support the Company's operations with additional funds as required.
+As a result of continuing anticipated operating cash outflows the Company believes that substantial doubt exists regarding its ability to continue as a going concern without additional funding or financing.
+The Company's ability to continue as a going concern is dependent upon its success in obtaining additional equity or debt financing, attaining further operating efficiencies, reducing expenditures and ultimately, generating significant revenue growth.
+The Company is evaluating strategies to obtain the required additional funding for future operations.
 The Company may also seek to sell additional equity, through one or more follow-on public offerings or in separate financings, or sell additional debt securities, or obtain a credit facility.
 However, the Company may not be able to secure such financing in a timely manner or on favorable terms.
-The Company may also consider selling off components of its business.
-Without additional funds, the Company may choose to delay or reduce its operating or investment expenditures.
-Further, because of the risk and uncertainties associated with the launch, commercialization and marketing of the Company's existing products and services as well as products in development, the Company may need additional funds to meet its needs sooner than planned.
-To date, the Company's primary sources of capital have been the private placement of membership interests prior to its IPO, debt financing agreements, including promissory notes with Nant Capital and affiliates, convertible notes, the sale of its common stock, revenue generated from our products and services and proceeds from the sale of components of its business.
+The Company may also consider delaying its business activities and strategic initiatives, or selling off components of its business.
+Additionally, the Company continues to consider all strategic alternatives.
+The Company is undertaking a number of actions in order to improve its financial position and stabilize its results of operations including but not limited to, cost cutting, lowering capital expenditures, and implementing hiring freezes.
+To date, the Company's primary sources of capital have been the private placement of membership interests prior to its IPO, debt financing agreements, including promissory notes with Nant Capital and its affiliates, convertible notes, the sale of its common stock, and proceeds from the sale of components of its business.
+The accompanying financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should we be unable to continue as a going concern.